 RICOH THETA V

 Theta V is the fifth version of the Ricoh Theta (following the original Theta, the m15, Theta S, and Theta SC).
+It looks similar to other Thetas except that its body is gunmetal gray and has a smooth plastic finish instead of the matte surface of previous Thetas.
+As with previous Thetas, the LED lights in its body are invisible until lit.
 Here are the key specifications (differences from the Theta S are in bold):

 – two 1/2.3-inch sensors, 12mp each.